[Opinion] The 'BlackRock exemption' has no place in the EU's due diligence directive

 Author bio

-Myriam Vander Stichele is a Senior Researcher at SOMO and an expert on the financial sector.
+Myriam Vander Stichele is a senior researcher at SOMO and an expert on the financial sector.

-Joseph Wilde-Ramsing is Director of Advocacy at SOMO and an expert on due diligence.
+Joseph Wilde-Ramsing is director of advocacy at SOMO and an expert on due diligence.

 Disclaimer